PERSEUS-1337/philmach-online-registration/README.md

 1. **Install Prerequisites:**
    - Ensure that all necessary Python packages are installed.
-   - Setup the QR Scanner as a USB HID to act as a keyboard, outputting the decoded string from the QR code.
+   - Set up the QR Scanner as a USB COM to act as a keyboard, and modify

 2. **Run the `qr_scanner_printer.py`:**
    - This program will handle the on-site QR scanning and printing.